-CGHC has Population Health management (PHM) programs and activities to improve the health of CGHC’s member population.
-CGHC’s PHM programs and activities are reviewed, updated and approved by CGHC’s Executive Quality Oversight Committee (EQOC) at least annually.
+Common Ground Healthcare Cooperative (CGHC) has Population Health management (PHM) programs and activities to improve the health of our member population.
+The PHM programs and activities are reviewed, updated and approved by CGHC’s Executive Quality Oversight Committee (EQOC) at least annually.

-CGHC’s PHM programs and activities include specific areas of focus that address the following below.
-CGHC will notify specific members who qualify for these programs via mailing in addition to interactive communications including phone calls, face to face when possible, and/or or text messaging
+The PHM programs and activities include specific areas of focus that address the following below.
+CGHC will notify specific members who qualify for these programs via mailing in addition to interactive communications including phone calls, face-to-face when possible, and/or text messaging.

 Managing members with emerging risk

 - Statin Therapy for Members with Diabetes: CGHC members with a confirmed diagnosis of diabetes, ages 40 to 75 to start and continue taking a statin medication to control individual cardiovascular risk factors by preventing or slowing Atherosclerotic Cardiovascular Disease.